Carcodee/CodeRaytracer/README.md

 This is a path tracer for self-education with the Vulkan raytracing pipeline.

-It haves the capability of adding postprocessing renderpasses easily with a custom postprocessing pipeline.

 ## Features

 - Global illumination through frame accumulation.